nickassafkirk/Cartel-Coffee/README.md

 ## Scope

 ### Features to be included in initial iteration
-* A prominent logo
+* A prominent logo.
-* A naviagtion menu for navigation between pages and distinct page sections
+* A naviagtion menu for navigation between pages and distinct page sections.
-* The business contact information
+* The business contact information.
-* The business location & map
+* The business location & map.
-* A contact form
+* A general contact form.
-* A booking form
+* A specific booking form.
-* The food & drinks menus
+* The food & drinks menus.
+* A link to deliveroo.
 * Products & product information and instructions on how to make a purchase.
-* The business's social media links
+* The business's social media links.
-* A list of commonly asked questions/FAQs
+* A list of commonly asked questions/FAQs.
-* A Covid-19 alert
+* A Covid-19 alert.
+* A form submission message.
+* An about, terms and conditions, Covid-19 and privacy policy placeholder page.

 ### Features/Functionality to be added
-* Functionality to add products to basket
+* Functionality to add products to basket to improve the customer shopping experience.
-* Functionality to checkout and purchase products online
+* Functionality to checkout and purchase products online to aid online conversion.
-* Functionality to order food online
+* Functionality to order food online to improve the customer ordering experience.
-* Detailed food menu item information - Allow a detailed description of the menu food item on click or hover.
+* Detailed food menu item information - Allow a detailed description of the menu food item on click or hover to improve the customer ordering experience.
-* A functioning contact box in contact.html page to link to preferred email address using PHP.
+* A functioning contact box in contact.html page to forward submitted enquiries and bookings to preferred email address using PHP.
-* Detailed  product information - Allow a detailed description of each product on click or hover.
+* Detailed  product information - Allow a detailed description of each product on click or hover to improve the user's online shopping experience.
 * Individual product pages - A specific detailed .html page with full product information for each product in the shop.
+To improve online conversion, seo and site traffic.
 * Build out privacy policy & Terms and conditions pages - These footer links are here as placeholders only to display that these are important links to dislay on a consumer facing site.
-  As this is a "fictional business" these have been left blank but if this were to be used a detailed privacy policy and Terms & conditions page would be created to build customer confidence and adhere to european regulations.
+  As this is a "fictional business" these are linked to a placeholder page (about.html) but if this were to be used commercially, a detailed privacy policy and Terms & conditions page would be created to build customer confidence and adhere to european regulations.
-* A GDPR compliant cookies policy pop up.
+* A GDPR compliant cookies policy pop up to comply to EU regulations.
-* Add Scroll functionality with wider browser and device support.
+* Add Scroll functionality with wider browser and device support to improve the user experience when navigating to anchor links.
 * Add functionality to allow animations to take place before users are redirected to the link destination, in order provide a better user experience on touch screen devices where hover is not possible.